Group schemes of square free order: Proof of Theorem 1.1.

-Restricting to each $S_q$, where $q$ is a prime distinct from $p$, one may assume $S=S_q$.
-And by \emph{f}), it suffices to assume $S=U_q$.
-Consider the canonical exact sequence where $Q$ is the unique normal finite flat finitely presented sub-$S$-group scheme of $G$ of order $q$.
-By \emph{f}) applied to the prime-to-$q$ finite \'{e}tale quotient $G/Q$, and replacing $S$ by an open and closed sub-scheme, one may assume $G/Q$ has a unique normal finite \'{e}tale sub-$S$-group scheme $\overline{P}$ of order $p$.
+Restricting to each $S_q$ at a time, where $q$ is a prime distinct from $p$, one may assume $S=S_q$.
+By 2.2 and by I), one may assume $S=U_q$.
+Consider the canonical exact sequence provided in I) where $Q$ is the unique finite flat finitely presented normal sub-$S$-group scheme of $G$ of order $q$.
+By 2.2 applied to the prime-to-$q$ finite \'{e}tale quotient $G/Q$, and replacing $S$ by an open and closed sub-scheme, one may assume $G/Q$ has a unique finite \'{e}tale normal sub-$S$-group scheme $\overline{P}$ of order $p$.
 Let $\overline{G}$ be the pre-image of $\overline{P}$ in $G$.
-Note that replacing $G$ by $\overline{G}$ one may assume $P:=G/Q$ of order $p$.
-According to \emph{c}), by a finite \'{e}tale surjective base change, one may assume that $G=QP$ is a semi-direct product and that $P$ is constant of generator $g$.
+For proving II), one may replace $G$ by $\overline{G}$ and assume $P:=G/Q$ of order $p$.
+By the uniqueness assertion of II) and according to 2.9, at the expense of a finite \'{e}tale descent datum, one may assume that $G=QP$ is a semi-direct product and that $P$ is constant of generator $g$.
 Now, by conjugation, $P$ acts on $Q$.
-Let $\zeta$ be the image of $g$ in $\mathrm{Aut}_S(Q)$ and consider the following sub-functor of the final functor :
+Let $\zeta$ be the image of $g$ in $\mathrm{Aut}_S(Q)$ and we will see that the following sub-functor of the final functor is open and closed :

 \emph{For an $S$-scheme $S'$, $V(S')=\{\emptyset\}$, if $\zeta\times_SS'=\mathrm{id}_Q\times_SS'$, and $V(S')=\emptyset$, otherwise.}